 Amendments to the Health Insurance Act 1973 (the Act) relating to pathology and diagnostic imaging services funded under Medicare came into effect on 1 March 2008.
 The changes were introduced in the Health Insurance Amendment (Inappropriate and Prohibited Practices and Other Measures) Act 2007.

 Inappropriate and Prohibited Practices amendmentsThe majority of the changes clarify and strengthen previous provisions in the Act that aim to prevent inducements or threats that may lead to referrals for pathology or diagnostic imaging services.
-A new range of criminal and civil penalties has also been included in the amendments.
+A new range of criminal and civil penalties were also included in the amendments.

 The changes are explained in the Frequently Asked Questions and Explanatory Guide to the Health Insurance Amendment (Inappropriate and Prohibited Practices and Other Measures) Act 2007 (PDF 179 KB)